EdDataScienceEES/tutorial-orla03/index.md

 model <- lm(Girth ~ Height, data = trees)
 ```

-Recall from our previous tutorial, we must check there are no violation of the assumptions
+Recall from our previous tutorial, we must check there are no violation of the assumptions;
-...
+we essentially require constant variance (homoscedasticity), normally distributed residuals and independent variables.

 ```r
 # Plot to check no violation of assumptions